alfgarciagarcia/classify_support_tickets/README.md

 This are the columns added to the file

 ## Results
-Below a summary of results for training dataset and test dataset.
+Below a summary of results for training and test phases.
 For training, 80% of tickets were used (26,268) and for testing 20% of tickets were used (6567)

-For training a cross validation with a 10 fold was used to verify the results of the model
+Cross validation with a 10 fold was used to verify the results of the model

 Final algorithm with best result was Random Forest
 #### Training Results